Best Cream Cheese Frosting Recipe

 Fluffy cream cheese frosting after mixing with hand mixer.

 This Cream Cheese Frosting is just perfect for so many cakes and desserts and is so quick and easy to make with just four simple ingredients.
 It is a great recipe to add to your recipe collection along with my buttercream frosting.
 While buttercreams are usually a bit sweeter, both are equally useful and versatile.
-Like buttercream, this cream cheese frosting is sturdy enough to be piped for decorating cakes and cupcakes and can be easily colored with food dyes.
+Like buttercream, this cream cheese frosting is sturdy enough to be piped for decorating cakes and cupcakes and can be easily colored.
 Did I mention it is delicious?!

 Let me share how easy it is to make this scrumptious frosting!